nsidc/usaon-vta-docs/glossary.md

 * `Application Performance Rating`: 0-100 rating of the performance of the application compared to the `Application Performance Criteria` (0=No performance, 100 = perfect) (_Multiplicity: 1..1; Format: Number 0-100_)
+* `Rationale`: Text description answering the question: What accounts for this performance rating?
+* `Gaps`: If the rating is less than "ideal" what improvements are needed.

   _NOTE_ We intend to do `current state` and `desired state` `analyses`.
 In a `desired state` `analysis`, the `real` field allows us to `desired state` (hypothetical) objects.
 For instance,